mbortoloti/damped-newton-new-linesearch/README.md

 # Damped Newton method with a new linesearch

+Developed by M. A. A. Bortoloti and T. A. Fernades

 This is about the codes used in numerical simulations in [1].
 We use these codes for solving two problems: a joint diagonalization problem and a problem of finding a zero of a non-conservative vector field.
 Please find "jointdiagonalizaztion" and "nonconservative" folders for access the Matlab codes.

 In [1] we present simulations of Algorithm 1 (Damped Newton with a new linesearch) and Algorithm 3 (Damped Newton method given in [2]).